imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 Background correction can be done in multiple ways.
 A simple method is to use the {% include bc path='Image | Lookup Tables | HiLo'%} LUT to display zero values as blue and white values (pixel value 255) as red.

 With a background that is relatively even across the image, remove it with the *Brightness/Contrast* command by slowly raising the *Minimum* value until most of the background is displayed blue.
-Press the ''Apply ''button to make a permanent change.
+Press the *Apply* button to make a permanent change.

 ### Rolling-Ball background correction